mcmg9/Java-Chess/README.md

 White starts the game.
 When selecting your piece, the tile will turn blue to indicate your selection.
-Game ends when one of the player's kings are dead.
+Game ends when one of the player's kings are dead (allowing for maximum bm during a checkmate).